pretix/pretix-docs/docs/tutorial/testing.md

 We will now open pretix.eu, navigate to our event, and click :btn-icon:fa3-shopping-cart: Orders: in the sidebar.
 This page displays a list of orders.
 If our test has been successful, the list now contains the test order we just placed.
-The order should have the status ":material-check: Paid".
+The order should have the status ":fa3-check: Paid".

 We are going to repeat this process for every language we have activated for the shop.
 This is to make sure that we have provided all the necessary translations and our localization settings are correct.